martin-lizner/trezor-ssh-agent/README.md

 ### Project status

-Late-alpha: Expect bugs and API changes.
-Not suitable for production, but developers should get on board.
+Early-Beta: Expect bugs and minimal API changes.
+Not suitable for production, but developers should start integrating.

 ### MultiBit Hardware